timewave-computer/lightwave/docs/internal/REVIEW.md

 The Preprocessor prepares data such as the signed light client updates in range and the most recent finalized header.
-The `get_updates` function is mostly copied from `SP1-Helios`, but we are using exact period range instead of a MAX value, because the Lodestar API expects an exact update range.
+The `get_updates` function is mostly copied from `SP1-Helios`, but we are using exact period range instead of a MAX value, because the Lodestar API endpoint will return an error if we request an update for a value that is out of bounds.
 This is tested and ran without issues for 2+ weeks.

 ### Automated circuit generation from checkpoints.rs
 Currently all circuits are automatically generated when running `make build-circuits`, filling in the constants specified in `crates/service/src/checkpoints.rs` into the `blueprint.rs` of each circuit (see for example `crates/integrations/sp1-helios/circuit/src/blueprint.rs`) for the recursive circuit of the Helios prover, or `crates/integrations/sp1-helios/wrapper-circuit/src/blueprint.rs` for the wrapper circuit of the Helios prover.